 Finally, IoT has implications for the retail sector as well.
 The notion of a printer that not only tells you ink is low but also orders the relevant ink cartridges for you is no longer foreign to us.
 A refrigerator that automatically populates the grocery list on your smartphone is within reach.
 A smoke detector which sends an email and SMS warning when its battery is low suddenly makes sense.

 IoT challenges: One for all

 IoT’s branches will need to have a common trunk

 Any technology with a wide reach is likely to encounter standardisation as its first challenge.
-This has been demonstrated more than once in the entertainment industry with audiovisual playback formats and media.
+The entertainment industry has showed this several times, with audiovisual playback formats and media.
 Another example is competing data bus architectures in PC design.
-Given that connectivity typically works with ubiquitous techniques, though, it is hoped that IoT-enabled devices will all communicate in the same manner.
+Given that connectivity typically works with ubiquitous techniques, though, we hope that IoT-enabled devices will all communicate in the same manner.
 The advent of static external IP addresses with the use of IPv6 should help with this.

 The standardisation process will also be a challenge for integration into the myriad of devices.
 Entities hoping to get a successful head start with IoT should consider integration early and ensure it does not pose a hurdle.
 Examples already exist of companies offering early adopters bridging solutions.
 There is also the possibility of a new offering in the form of development as a service, whereby clients request full-length custom software creation to manage their integration process.